Select Page

 Final Thoughts

 Using the correct paintbrush for oil-based gloss is half the battle.
 Soft synthetic bristles just clog, making your work hard going.
 A good sash brush will help with your cutting in, and a natural bristle paintbrush like the Hamilton perfection will tackle the larger areas.
-Follow the advice on this blog, and your paint finish will be immaculate every time.
+Follow the advice on this blog and your paint finish will be immaculate every time.

-Updated Apr 26, 2023 | Posted Aug 5, 2021 | 1 comment
+Updated Jul 27, 2024 | Posted Aug 5, 2021 | 1 comment

 Related articles